Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: Multivariate Analysis (MVA)

 The expected number of signal (BP1) and background events (in fb, expected event numbers are obtained by multiplying them with the luminosity) is listed as cut flow, along with the cut efficiencies, after each set of event selection criteria is shown in Table \ref{tab:cut-flow_5}.
 In preselection cut (C1) we demand at least two fatjets of radius $R=1.5$, each with a transverse momentum $P_T(J_0), P_T(J_1)> 200$ GeV, missing transverse momentum $\slashed{E}_T>100$ GeV, a lepton-veto, and $|\Delta \Phi(J_{0,1},\slashed{E}_T)|>0.2$ (to minimize jet mismeasurement contribution to $\slashed{E}_T$).
 The other cuts are: (C2) $\slashed{E}_T>150$ GeV, (C3) a b-tag within the leading or subleading fatjet, and (C4) pruned mass of the two leading jets $ M_{J_0}, M_{J_1}>120$ GeV.
 After applying the preselection cut (C1), we find $V$+jets ($V = Z, W$) are the principal background while $t \bar{t}$+jets is the subdominant background.
 However, after a b-tag within $J_0$ or $J_1$ and demanding large fatjet masses, we found $t \bar{t}$+jets becomes the primary background, while $V$+jets are the subdominant.
 Applying all those cuts, we still retain a substantial number of signal events while the background reduces significantly.

 All the signal and background processes are passed through all these event selection criteria up to C4 before passing events to MVA.
 We create two separate signal and background classes.
 The combined background is the weighted combination of all the different background processes.
 Each signal and background class is randomly divided into $50\%$ for training and the rest $50\%$ for testing.
 We use boosted decision tree (BDT) algorithm and choose a set of kinematic variables from a wider collection of variables for MVA.
 The variables with high relative importance distinguishing the signal class from the background class are preferable.
 Table \ref{relative_imp_5} lists the relative importance of the various kinematic variables involved in the MVA.
 The left (signal) and right (background) tables of Figure \ref{Fig:correlation_5} show the linear correlation coefficients among the variables employed in MVA for BP1.
+The optimized BDT hyperparameters used in our analysis are outlined in Table \ref{tab:opti_param}.

-Reference \cite{Ghosh:2022rta} provides the normalized distributions of all background processes after performing all event selections up to C4.
-We avoid demonstrating these distributions since the shapes are qualitatively similar for physics understanding.
 The normalized distribution of the BDT response for test and train samples of both signal (BP1) and background classes is plotted on the left side of Figure \ref{plot:MVA-Output-Signi_5}.
 We find signal and background are well separated.
 With the cut applied to the BDT output, the signal and background efficiency, as well as the statistical significance ($\frac{N_S}{\sqrt{N_S+N_B}}$) for 139 $\text{fb}^{-1}$ data, are presented in the right plot of Figure \ref{plot:MVA-Output-Signi_5}.
 Before applying any cuts to the BDT output, Table \ref{tab:MVA-result_5} shows the number of signals ($N_S^{bc}$) and background ($N_{SM}$) events for various BPs.
 It also shows the expected number of signal events ($N_S$) and background events ($N_B$) that remain after applying an optimal cut (BD$T_{opt}$) to the BDT output.
-The last two columns show the statistical significance of the signal at 139 $\text{fb}^{-1}$ luminosity and the signal-to-background ratio.
 We optimize each of the three BPs separately.
+The sixth column displays the statistical significance of the signal at 139 (300) $\text{fb}^{-1}$ luminosity, incorporating Delphes simulation without systematics.
+The subsequent column provides an estimated statistical significance, accounting for a $5\%$ systematic consideration.
+The last column illustrates the signal-to-background ratio.